JCenina-CSec/soc-homelab/README.md

 # SOC Homelab

+## Project Status
+Actively developing and expanding the homelab with SIEM integration, Active Directory services, and SOC alert simulation workflows.

 ## Overview
 Built a virtualised cybersecurity homelab using Proxmox VE to simulate enterprise-style infrastructure and SOC workflows.